Best Western Plus City Centre Inn

 Sunridge Ski Area gives skiers of all skill levels their choice of 12 runs, varying in difficulty from beginner couses to Black Diamond trails – known for steep grades of 40% or more.
 Less experienced skiers can receive lessons from Sunridge instructors on both skiing and snowboarding, while parents with younger children can hit the powder on snow tubes.

-The University of Alberta was established in 1908 and is known to be one of Canada's best universities.
+Established in 1908, the University of Alberta is known to be one of Canada's premier universities.
 Located in downtown Edmonton, the university encompasses 50 city blocks in more than 90 buildings with a population of over 38,000 students.
 In total, there are four campuses in Edmonton, one if Calgary and one in Italy.

 North America’s largest shopping mall, the West Edmonton Mall – or WEM – is located in northern Alberta in western Edmonton.
 Also the 10th largest mall in the world, the three-story WEM covers nearly 500,000-square-metres, and features more than 800 stores.